erithobra/databases/sql-joins-lab/README.md

 > ***Note:*** _This should be done independently._

-In this lab, you will create an app with a database with two tables - Employee and Job.
+In this lab, you will create SQL scripts for Postgres that will create and initialize a database with two tables - Employee and Job, and then query the data in those tables.
+You can build on the [starter code](../sql-joins-lesson/starter-code) that we worked on in the lesson.

 Employee table has the following data: